Tag: body and mind in motion amid place and world in (com)motion

 My new, not very good article ‘The Artful Agile Atypical Octopussy’ is live in the peer-reviewed Performance Research: A Journal of the Performing Arts, On (Un)Knowns, 03 March 2022.
 This was one of 30 selected articles out of 160 proposals, and one of two that are in full colour.

-3 Fine Art degrees (London, Chicago, Tokyo) and other qualifications in music, mental health, technology and more.
+3 interdisciplinary Fine Art degrees (London, Chicago, Tokyo) and other professional qualifications (classical music, leadership and coaching, art-science, psychiatry, mental health, technology and more)

-28 interventions as Creative Research Lead / Curator / Producer (including animated film in official selection of Annecy Film Festival; speed-dating event at South London Gallery); 12 solo shows or major showcases (including Biennale of Sydney, Guangzhou Triennale); 100 invited shows (including with Yayoi Kusama at Sung Kok Art Museum in Korea and a performance at Pompidou), 150 showcases in film festivals (including MOMA New York, Transmediale Festival), 3 interventions in theatre (including Moscow).
+>14 solo shows or major showcases (including Biennale of Sydney, Guangzhou Triennale); >100 invited shows (including with Yayoi Kusama at Sung Kok Art Museum in Korea and a performance at Pompidou), >150 showcases in film festivals (including MOMA New York, Transmediale Festival), three interventions in theatre (including a nomination for Vagina Monologues).

 How To Thrive In 2050: 8 Tentacular Workouts For A Tantalising Future! is a new short film I made in Spring 2021.
 This is an art manifesto calling for a creative, equitable and ‘neuro-fantastic’ future by an Octopussy.
 The World Premiere is on BBC Culture in Quarantine Autumn 2021

 I was commissioned by Fermynwoods Contemporary Arts to create a mask.
 I made 5 and you can buy my favourite one, Sight and Site of Dissent, here.

 My human-beast chimera performs a novel, embodied interdisciplinary mode of knowledge exchange and creation.